 - Putting on weight

-- Feeling the cold more than usual
+- Being more sensitive to cold than usual

 - Having constipation

 - Getting irregular periods, if you're a woman.

-If an underactive thyroid isn't treated your symptoms may gradually get worse.
-After a few months or years, you may notice that you:
+If an underactive thyroid isn't treated, your symptoms may gradually get worse.
+After a few months or years, you may notice you: